wp-plugins/wp-edit/readme.txt

 * Easily access all shortcodes available to your WordPress environment; and insert them into the content editor.
 * Use shortcodes to insert columns.. similar to "magazine" style layouts, in your content areas.

-There are many more features in WP Edit.. too many to list.
-Additionally, dedicated plugin support is provided via our ["Support Forum"](http://forum.wpeditpro.com/).
+= Why should you use this plugin? =
+Because WP Edit is the culmination of three years development in the WordPress content editor.
+You can begin creating content (with advanced layouts); easily insert all types of external media (YouTube, Vimeo, etc.); adjust fonts, styles, colors, and sizes; and much more!

+= What is included in the free version? =
+* Drag and drop functionality for custom creation of the top row of editor buttons.
+* Adds additional editor buttons such as subscript, superscript, insert media, emoticons, search and replace, html editor, preview.. and many more.
+* Add your custom editor to excerpt areas and profile descriptions.
+* Allow shortcodes in excerpt and widget areas.
+* Highlight admin posts/pages based on status (green = published, yellow = draft, etc.)
+* Easily import/export plugin options.

+= Why should you upgrade to WP Edit Pro? =
+* Drag and drop functionality for custom creation of all rows of editor buttons.
+* Powerful network installation functionality; WP Network Ready.
+* User roles for custom button arrangements; allow different user roles access to different editor buttons.
+* Extreme Custom Widget Builder - create custom widgets just like posts or pages.. and insert them into any widget area or the content editor.

+= Notes =
+* This plugin is provided "as-is"; within the scope of WordPress.
+We will update this plugin to remain secure, and to follow WP coding standards.
+* If you prefer more "dedicated" support, with more advanced and powerful plugin features, please consider upgrading to ["WP Edit Pro"](http://wpeditpro.com).

 == Installation ==

+* From the WP admin panel, click "Plugins" -> "Add new".
+* In the browser input box, type "WP Edit".
+* Select the "WP Edit" plugin (authored by "josh401"), and click "Install".
+* Activate the plugin.

+OR...

 * Download the plugin from this page.
 * Save the .zip file to a location on your computer.
 * Open the WP admin panel, and click "Plugins" -> "Add new".
 * Click "upload".. then browse to the .zip file downloaded from this page.
 * Click "Install".. and then "Activate plugin".

-OR...

-* From the WP admin panel, click "Plugins" -> "Add new".
-* In the browser input box, type "WP Edit".
-* Select the "WP Edit" plugin (authored by "josh401"), and click "Install".
-* Activate the plugin.

 OR...